jsfehler/renpy-encyclopaedia/docs/user_guide/01-getting-started/01-install.rst

 Installation
 ============

+The framework must be placed somewhere inside your project's `game/` directory.
+Ren'Py is able to detect any valid code inside that directory.

 Using Pip
 ---------

-As of version `3.0` the renpy-encyclopaedia project can be installed using `pip <https://pip.pypa.io/en/stable/>`_.
+As of version `3.0` the renpy-encyclopaedia project can be installed using `pip <https://pip.pypa.io/en/stable/>`_. pip is included with python.
+If your machine has python installed, pip is installed as well.

 .. warning::
   Although it uses many parts of the Python ecosystem,